tthorntone/AdNauseam-Wiki/Blocking-mode:-hard-mode.md

 ***

-Roughly similar to using Adblock Plus with many filter lists + NoScript + RequestPolicy.
+Roughly similar to using Adblock Plus with many filter lists + NoScript with 1st-party scripts/frames automatically whitelisted + RequestPolicy with 1st-party resources automatically whitelisted.

 Blocking-wise, this is a small leap from [medium mode](https://github.com/gorhill/uBlock/wiki/Blocking-mode:-medium-mode).
 This mode will however lead to a higher likelihood of broken web sites, and thus will likely require intervention the first time you visit a site.